wazuh/wazuh-documentation/source/amazon/services/supported-services/security-lake.rst

 #.
 Navigate to **My subscribers** section, and click on your newly created subscriber to get to the *Subscriber Details* page.
 #.
 Check that AWS created the subscriber with the correct parameters.
 #.
 Save the *SQS queue name*.
-You need the name of the Subscription endpoint for later on, when verifying the information in the SQS queue.
+You need the name of the Subscription endpoint for later on when verifying the information in the SQS queue.

 Verifying information in SQS Queue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^